berthok/woldtools/README.md

 * Insert some custom tags like **Dialog** and **OOC**
 * Create your character 'Post Name' in proper format through some prompts with the **Post Name** button.

-## extract_data
+## generate_html.py
 This program will download career game data from all active games in the Wold.
 It will format them into a json structure and output the data to your filesystem.
+Then it will build several websites in html using jinja and the json data.
+* landing_pages.html
+* game/game_id.html